-- The proposed development can be serviced from the existing electrical reticulation within the suburb of Gwandalan to the north of the development site. - Initial discussions with Telstra indicate that there are no major servicing constraints. - Gas mains are unlikely to be feasible for this area given the long distance to existing supplies. - In addition, contributions will be made (via monetary contribution or works in kind) to improve local and regional infrastructure as part of the proposed development of the site.
+- The proposed development can be serviced from the existing electrical reticulation within the suburb of Gwandalan to the north of the development site. - Initial discussions with Telstra indicate that there are no major servicing constraints. - Gas mains are unlikely to be feasible for this area given the long distance to existing supplies. - Contributions will be made (via monetary contribution or works in kind) to improve local and regional infrastructure as part of the proposed development.
 A Draft Statement of Commitments is included in the Concept Plan Environmental Assessment submitted for the site, which details the various contributions, and works the proponent commits to undertake in association with the project.